theQRL/hyperion/docs/control-structures.rst

 Control Structures
 ===================

-Most of the control structures known from curly-braces languages are available in Solidity:
+Most of the control structures known from curly-braces languages are available in Hyperion:

 There is: ``if``, ``else``, ``while``, ``do``, ``for``, ``break``, ``continue``, ``return``, with the usual semantics known from C or JavaScript.

-Solidity also supports exception handling in the form of ``try``/``catch``-statements, but only for :ref:`external function calls <external-function-calls>` and contract creation calls.
+Hyperion also supports exception handling in the form of ``try``/``catch``-statements, but only for :ref:`external function calls <external-function-calls>` and contract creation calls.
 Errors can be created using the :ref:`revert statement <revert-statement>`.